Olivera Lazarević: Biography

 In the Battle of Ankara on 20 July 1402, Olivera and Bayezid were captured by Timur.
-According to some accounts, Bayezid was chained and forced to watch as his beloved wife served Timur at dinner.
 Olivera was widowed in 1403.
 Ragusan chronicler Mavro Orbini wrote in The Kingdom of the Slavs (1601) that she died in captivity two days after Bayezid's death, which is incorrect.
 Serbian soldier and memoirist Konstantin Mihailović noted that Timur felt remorse for Bayezid's death and released his delegation, including his wife.
 After her release, she spent the rest of her life at the court of her brother Stefan in Belgrade and at the court of her sister Jelena in Herceg Novi.
 There she became a patron of art and literature.
 Olivera died around 1444.

 Issue

 By Bayezid, she had two daughters: